refractionPOINT/lce_doc/docs/sensor_commands.md

 to create an Output with this specific ID for the duration of the session.
 That way you can find all the responses from your session in one place.

+When you issue a task, you will see `CLOUD_NOTIFICATION` events coming back from your sensor.
+Those events are simply "receipts" from your sensor to let you know they have received a task and the contents of that task.

 ## Files and Directories

 ### file_get